Lane/Dropdown/README.md

 Dropdown
 ========

-jQuery plugin that turns an ordinary list of links into a drop down menu.
+Very simple and lightweight (~1.3KB) jQuery plugin that turns an ordinary list of links into a drop down menu.
+Can easily be combined with the [responder](https://www.github.com/Lane/Responder) plugin to create simple responsive navigation.

 ## Usage ##